google/starthinker/tutorials/deploy_package.md

 ## Install StarThinker

+To run StarThinker you will need the folowing:

+1. A unix / linux command line.
+2. A version of Python 3.7 or greater.

 From the command line on any unix/linux machine install StarThinker.
 All following examples begin with this step.

 ```